flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 The OPEN CLB mode disregards all altitude constraints up to the FCU selected altitude.

-OP CLB mode can be engaged when:
+OPEN CLB mode can be engaged when:

-‐ the aircraft has been in flight for more than 5 seconds
+- the aircraft has been in flight for more than 5 seconds
 - LAND mode is not engaged
 - the altitude selected in the FCU is higher than the present altitude